cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ```
 {% endraw %}

 This decompiled script functions as a second-stage loader.
 Its purpose is to execute yet another encrypted payload, stored in the `encoded_catalyst_strand` variable.
 The execution is handled by the catalyst coroutine, which strongly indicates that the core authentication mechanism is implemented within this routine.
-So, we will dump this code object to reverse-engineer the authentication logic.
+So, i will dump this code object to reverse-engineer the authentication logic.

 ![chall2-stage2decrypt]({{ '/assets/img/flareon12/chall2-pic3.png' | relative_url }})